Frequently Asked Questions

 If the County comes to inspect my home, am I required to let them in?

 A condition of licensure is agreeing to allow inspectors from DPIE and other appropriate agencies to enter the premises when asked.

 How do I know if the house is safe?

 Anyone who rents their home has attested to fulfilling certain safety requirements set forth by DPIE.
-Check with the rental company to determine if the landlord has complied with the company’s safety requirements, as well.
-Carefully read the details of the dwelling as described on the rental company’s website.
+Check with the platform/rental company to determine if the landlord has complied with the company’s safety requirements, as well.
+Carefully read the details of the dwelling as described on the platform/rental company’s website.
 Upon arrival, check to make sure the safety measures required by the platform and DPIE are present in the home.
 For example, landlords are required to have working fire extinguishers, smoke detectors and carbon monoxide detectors.
 They are required to have an exit plan posted near the doorway of every sleeping room that clearly shows the safest path out of the house to safety outside in case of emergency.
 All exits must be clearly marked.